-Mountains cover about 30% of the land areas on Earth (not counting Antarctica) and deliver a number of vital services to humanity (WGII Cross-Chapter Paper 5; IPCC, 2019b).
-Climate change in high mountains was addressed in SROCC, which emphasized changes in several climatic impact-drivers.
-These included an observed general decline in low-elevation snow cover, glaciers and permafrost (high confidence), which induced changes in natural hazards such as decrease in slope stability (high confidence), changes to the frequency of glacial lake outbursts (limited evidence), and climate effects on other climatic impact-drivers (avalanche, rain-on-snow floods) with various degrees of confidence (Hock et al., 2019).
+Mountains cover about 30% of the land areas on Earth (not counting Antarctica) and deliver a number of vital services to humanity (IPCC, 2019b) (WGII Cross-chapter paper 5).
+Climate change in high mountains was addressed in the SROCC, which emphasized changes in several climatic impact-drivers, such as: an observed general decline in low-elevation snow cover, glaciers and permafrost (high confidence), which induced changes in natural hazards such as decrease in slope stability (high confidence), changes to the frequency of glacial lake outbursts (limited evidence), and climate effects on other hazards (avalanche, rain-on-snow floods) with various degrees of confidence (Hock et al., 2019).

-There is a growing body of literature indicating elevation-dependent warming (EDW; different rates of warming by altitude although not necessarily increasing with altitude) in several mountain regions but not globally (Hock et al., 2019; Pepin et al., 2019; Ahmed et al., 2020; B. Li et al., 2020; Williamson et al., 2020; You et al., 2020; Micu et al., 2021).
+There is a growing body of literature indicating elevation-dependent warming (EDW; different rates of warming by altitude although not necessarily increasing with altitude) in several mountain regions but not globally (Hock et al., 2019; Pepin et al., 2019; Ahmed et al., 2020; Li et al., 2020a; Williamson et al., 2020; You et al., 2020; Micu et al., 2021).
 Statistically significant elevational enhancement to long-term trends in maximum near-surface air temperatures and diurnal temperature range were observed in southern central Himalaya and in the Swiss Alps (Rottler et al., 2019; Thakuri et al., 2019).

-Aguilar-Lome et al. (2019) reported that winter daytime land surface temperatures in the Andean region between 7°S and 20°S show the strongest trends at higher elevations: +1.7°C per decade above 5000 m above sea level.
-Palazzi et al. (2019) identified changes in albedo and downward thermal radiation as key drivers of EDW according to the simulation outputs of a high-spatial-resolution model in three important mountainous areas: the Colorado Rocky Mountains, the Greater Alpine Region and the Himalayas-Tibetan Plateau, but mechanisms for EDW remain complex (Hock et al., 2019).
-Warming is also affecting mountain lake surface temperatures, increasing probabilities of ice-free winters and the frequency and duration of 'lake heatwaves' (high confidence) (O'Reilly et al., 2015; Woolway et al., 2020, 2021) with a high variability from lake to lake.
+Aguilar-Lome et al. (2019) reported that winter daytime land surface temperatures in the Andean region between 7°S and 20°S show the strongest trends at higher elevations: +1.7°C per decade above 5000 masl.
+Palazzi et al. (2019) identified changes in albedo and downward thermal radiation as key drivers of EDW according to the simulation outputs of a high-spatial resolution model in three important mountainous areas: the Colorado Rocky Mountains, the Greater Alpine Region and the Himalayas-Tibetan Plateau, but mechanisms for EDW remain complex (Hock et al., 2019).
+Warming is also affecting mountain lake surface temperatures, increasing probabilities of ice-free winters and the frequency and duration of "lake heatwaves" (O'Reilly et al., 2015; Woolway et al., 2020, 2021) (high confidence) with a high variability from lake to lake.

-Elevation-dependent warming could speed up the observed, rapid upward shifts of the freezing level height (FLH) in several mountainous regions of the world and lead to faster changes in the snowline, the glacier equilibrium-line altitude and the snow/rain transition height (high confidence).
+EDW could speed up the observed, rapid upward shifts of the Freezing Level Height (FLH) in several mountainous regions of the world and lead to faster changes in the snowline, the glacier equilibrium-line altitude and the snow/rain transition height (high confidence).
 In the Indus, Ganges and Brahmaputra basins in Asia, the FLH is projected to rise at a rate of 4.4 to 10.0 m yr-1 under RCP8.5 (Viste and Sorteberg, 2015).
 In the Argentinian Andes, FLH is projected under RCP8.5 to move up more than twice as much by 2070 as during the entire Holocene under the worst case scenario (Drewes et al., 2018).
-On the western slope of the subtropical Andes (30°S-38°S) in central Chile, the mean value of the free tropospheric height of the 0°C isotherm under wet conditions is projected to be close to or higher than the upper quartile of the distribution in the current climate, towards the end of the century and under RCP8.5 (Mardones and Garreaud, 2020).
-In the Alps and the Pyrenees, Spandre et al. (2019) projected a rise in the natural snow elevation of between 200-300 m and 400-600 m by mid-century under RCP2.6 and RCP8.5, respectively.
+On the western slope of the subtropical Andes (30°-38°S) in central Chile, the mean value of the free tropospheric height of the 0°C isotherm under wet conditions is projected to be close to or higher than the upper quartile of the distribution in the current climate, towards the end of the century and under RCP8.5 (Mardones and Garreaud, 2020).
+In the Alps and the Pyrenees, Spandre et al. (2019) projected a rise in the natural snow elevation of 200 to 300 m and 400 to 600 m by mid-century under RCP2.6 and RCP8.5, respectively.
 In the same region, the environmental equilibrium-line altitude is projected to exceed the maximum elevation of 69%, 81% and 92% of the glaciers by the end of the century under RCPs 2.6, 4.5 and 8.5, respectively (Žebre et al., 2021).